Information about Ginseng Roots

 Regular intake of ginseng is believed to revitalize the body and mind by increasing the energy produced by the body.

 Ginseng roots are known to reduce stress, calm the nerves, and increase endurance powers.

 Infusions can also be used to reduce cholesterol and ward off heart diseases.

-Some research indicates that ginseng roots can help regularize menstrual cycles in women and may also be able to help by calming hot flashes in women undergoing menopause.
+Some research indicates that ginseng roots can help regularize menstrual cycles in women and may also help by calming hot flashes in women undergoing menopause.

 Many Ways of Consumption

 Outstanding quality ginseng roots can be ingested by chewing, brewing, stewing, and swallowing.
-It is commercially available in the form of lozenges, tea bags, pills, powders, and in food.
+It is commercially available in tablets, tea bags, pills, powders, and food.
 Ginseng roots can be sliced and added to soups and chicken broth as well.
-These roots are easy to use and extremely beneficial for consumers.
+These roots are easy to use and highly beneficial to consumers.